Albany-ISD/intro-to-data-structures-BensOutdoorMansion/about.md

-In this lesson, I've learn:
+In this lesson, I've learned what pull requests are and how the community can help you improve your project.
-What I'm confused about:
+What I'm confused about is what language Github runs on/ uses.